-The EthicsPoint system concentrates on being a positive aspect of our overall philosophy, and allows us to assure a safe, secure, and ethical workplace.
+The Compliance Hotline system concentrates on being a positive aspect of our overall philosophy, and allows us to assure a safe, secure, and ethical university.
 You are encouraged to seek guidance on ethical dilemmas, provide positive suggestions, or communicate a concern.
-Effective communication is critical in today's workplace and this is a great tool to enhance that communication.
+Effective communication is critical in today's workplace and on campus and this is a great tool to enhance that communication.